samuelcochs/dataprocessing/README.md

         - sId: sheet Id
       - Optional
         - ssId: spreadsheetId, you only have to input this if you want to change the spreadsheet id from the one you used to intialize the class
-        - headerStartIndex: Row index of the header
+        - headerStart: Row index of the header
         - rowFilters: An Object with the columns as the keys and the values of row values that you want to include or exclude
         - includeRowValues: An Object with the column names as the keys and a boolean as the value which determines whether to include or exclude the values provided in rowFilters
         - colFilters: An Array of columns names to either include or exclude